Webcam/Screenshot Capture MCP server

 docker run -p 8080:8080 -e PORT=8080 ghcr.io/evalstate/mcp-webcam:latest

-# Cloud deployment with custom domain
+# For cloud deployments with custom domain

 docker run -p 3333:3333 -e MCP_HOST=https://your-domain.com ghcr.io/evalstate/mcp-webcam:latest

-Connecting Clients
+Connecting with Compatible Clients

 Fast-Agent

-To connect with fast-agent:
+To connect with Fast-Agent:

-1. Start mcp-webcam in streaming mode
+1. Start MCP Webcam in streaming mode

 2. Install uv